Designing Oracle's Top-Performing Digital Assets: Exploring Diversity in Design

 Team:

-Hand-picked by the Oracle Marketing team in collaboration with the Visual.ly team
+Hand-picked by the Oracle Marketing team in collaboration with Visual.ly

 My Role: